Rat Genome Database: Funding

 RGD is funded by grant R01HL64541 from the National Heart, Lung, and Blood Institute (NHLBI) on behalf of the National Institutes of Health (NIH).
-The principal investigator of the grant is Anne E. Kwitek, PhD, who was appointed to this leadership position from Mary E. Shimoyama, PhD in March of 2020.
-Melinda R Dwinell, PhD is Co-Investigator.
+The principal investigator of the grant is Anne E. Kwitek, who was appointed to this leadership position from Mary E. Shimoyama, in March 2020.
+Melinda R Dwinell is Co-Investigator.

 New Genome Assembly

 The new genome rat assembly, mRatBN7.2, was generated by the Darwin Tree of Life Project at the Wellcome Sanger Institute and has been accepted into the Genome Reference Consortium. mRatBN7.2 was derived from a male BN/NHsdMcwi rat that is a direct descendant of the female BN rat previously sequenced.
 The new BN rat reference genome was created using a variety of technologies including PacBio long reads, 10X linked reads, Bionano maps and Arima Hi-C. Its contiguity is similar to the human or mouse reference assemblies.
-It is available at NCBI’s GenBank and at RefSeq, and it will be made the primary assembly at RGD in the near future.
+It is available at NCBI's GenBank and at RefSeq, and it will be made the primary assembly at RGD in the near future.